 Work records (including any terms issued to you and time/attendance records) and CCTV footage.

 Information about your use of our information and communications systems.

-Images of you taken at an R&A championship or team event.
+Images of you taken at a Championship.

 How we use information about you and our legal bases for doing that

 We will use personal data (or special categories of personal data) about you: